kshmidt/telegram-fix-embed-bot/README.md

 ## Usage

-To start the bot in development mode with file watching:
+To start in development mode with file watching:

 ```sh
 deno task dev
 ```

-To start the bot in production mode:
+To start in production mode:

 ```sh
 deno task start
 ```

-To compile the bot:
+To compile the executable:

 ```sh
 deno task compile